johanfforsberg/taurus-svgsynoptic/README.txt

 === The SVG file ===

 There are some requirements on the SVG file in order for the program to work correctly.
 They are subject to change.
+(Note that here, the term "layer" is used in the inkscape sense, as well as in the synoptic sense of selectable information layers.
+Maybe find a different word for the synoptic case?)

 - The SVG file must contain exactly one "top" level inkscape layer, which contains all further layers as sublayers.